 “Agro-forestry is an integrated approach of using the interactive benefits from combining trees and shrubs with crops and/or livestock.
 It combines agricultural and forestry technologies to create more diverse, productive, profitable, healthy and sustainable land-use systems.” -USDA National Agroforestry Center

 Izabal Agroforest in the Rio Dulce region of Guatemala is a great example of these practices.
-By combining native crops like cocoa and vanilla with their plantations of native wood species such as Rosewood, Palo Blanco, Mahogany, Santa Maria, and Teak, they have created a farm that is indistinguishable from the jungle surrounding it.
+By combining crops like cocoa and coconut with plantations of native wood species such as Rosewood, Mahogany, Santa Maria, and Teak, they have created a farm that is indistinguishable from the surrounding jungle.
 Whereas in most tree farms, where logging contributes to habitat destruction, water pollution, and displacement of indigenous peoples, their farm creates habitat, promotes native species, and provides opportunity for indigenous farmers.